Microsoft Social Engagement 2016 Update 1.12

 Link to Dynamics 365 is now available for Professional licenses

-We’re excited to announce that all customers using Microsoft Dynamics 365 in combination with Social Engagement can now create Dynamics 365 entities from a post in Social Engagement.
+We’re excited to announce that all customers using Dynamics 365 in combination with Social Engagement can now create Dynamics 365 entities from a post in Social Engagement.
 Users with a Professional license can now link a post to Dynamics 365 and trigger a workflow in Dynamics 365.
-While users with a Microsoft Social Engagement Professional license now can create new records in Microsoft Dynamics 365 from single posts, the automated record creation using automation rules continues to be available for Enterprise licenses only.
+While users with a Microsoft Social Engagement Professional license now can create new records in Dynamics 365 from single posts, the automated record creation using automation rules continues to be available for Enterprise licenses only.

 New and faster acquisition of posts from Facebook pages